Nicolaus Copernicus Astronomical Center of the Polish Academy of Sciences: History

-The CAMK centre was then built in Siekierki, that at that time was a rather poor neighborhood of Warsaw.
+The CAMK center was built in Siekierki, then a rather poor district of Warsaw.
 The main road of Siekierki, ulica Bartycka, was also built at that time to connect the institute with the rest of the city.
-This new building was inaugurated on May 24th, 1978.
+This new building was inaugurated on May 24, 1978.
 Next year, CAMK was licensed to award PhD degrees.
 Since then, CAMK maintains its own hotel for visitors and manages funds to support PhD students and provide research fellowships for more senior scientists.

-In 1981, the martial law was declared in Poland in order to suppress the Solidarity movement.
+In 1981, martial law was declared in Poland in order to suppress the Solidarity movement.
 In this period, many CAMK employees chose permanent emigration.
 With their presence abroad, they were providing journals for the library, spare parts for the ageing computer system, and money for postdocs and short-term visitors.
-In fact, during the marital-law, the right to travel abroad was restricted, making research and collaborations difficult.
+In fact, during the martial law, the right to travel abroad was restricted, making research and collaborations difficult.
 Some CAMK scientists were even jailed for their pro-Solidarity activities.

 Bans and restrictions were ultimately lifted in 1989, with the end of the so-called Polish People's Republic: Polish astronomy and CAMK started to grow and gain more international relevance.
 With the advent of internet in Poland, CAMK was one of the first places in Poland to connect to the world-wide-web: the early parabola used for the internet connection in the early '90s is still visible in the CAMK's front garden from ulica Bartycka.